maximal/gitlab-code-quality/README.md

 			// PHP CodeSniffer standard (name or path to rules file) "phpcs-standard": "PSR12",

-			// Node executable for EsLint and StyleLint
+			// Bun executable for EsLint and StyleLint (preferred over Node) "bun": "bun",
-			"node": "node",
+			// Node executable for EsLint and StyleLint (used if no Bun found) "node": "node",

 			// Run ESLint if it exists in `node_modules/eslint/bin/eslint.js`